XRPLF/xrpl-dev-portal/content/concept-stand-alone-mode.md

 New Genesis Ledger
 -------------------------------------------------------------------------------
 In stand-alone mode, you can have `rippled` create a new genesis ledger.
-This provides a known state, with none of the ledger history from the production Ripple Consensus Ledger.
+This provides a known state, with none of the ledger history from the production XRP Ledger.
 (This is very useful for unit tests, among other things.)

 * To start `rippled` in stand-alone mode with a new genesis ledger, use the [`-a`](https://wiki.ripple.com/Rippled#--standalone.2C_-a) and [`--start`](https://wiki.ripple.com/Rippled#--start) options: